telenordigital/new-relic-synthetics-exporter/docs/design.md

    * `monitor_name` -- the name of the monitor, as used in the New Relic UI (e.g. "My Synthetic Check")
    * `location_name` -- the location of the monitor in human readable form (e.g. "Dublin, IE")
    * `location` -- the datacenter where the check was run (e.g. "AWS_EU_WEST_1")
-   * `team` -- the team label for the monitor
    * `account` -- the account ID that can be used to reconstruct the URL to the monitor

-## Technical design

-If the design overview becomes too long, split into sub chapters about various aspects or components.

-## Testing plan

-How can the design be tested?
-How do we plan to do integration and release tests?
-Is it easy to set up a sandbox?
-Can you test against it?
-Can you test changes to it?
-Test accounts, test tokens etc. Enabling A/B testing.

-## Monitoring and Alerting

-How will we make sure that the system stays up?
-What kind of capabilities should we monitor?
-What kind of alerting must be in place before we can go live in production?

-## Privacy and Security concerns

-What process is set up to make things secure?
-What data does this design touch on?
-If it is user data, document what fields we store, how long we store them, and who has access.

-If the design is exposed to the internet, what measures are taken to protect us from XSS, DOS attacks?
-How do we plug security holes fast?

-Can people access things they are not authorized for?
-How do we build secure systems that call this system?
-How do we manage secrets?